 Edmund is a member of the Inquiry Panel of the Law Society of Singapore on the appointment of the Honourable Chief Justice.
 He is also presently a member of the Advisory Committee of the Professional Conduct Council chaired by the Honourable Chief Justice, and has also been appointed to the Investigation and Disciplinary Panel of the Institute of Singapore Chartered Accountants.
 He has, more recently, also been appointed by the Council of the Law Society to its panel of counsel for disciplinary matters.

-- Acted for and successfully defended a Chinese State Owned Enterprise in an SIAC arbitration commenced by a listed South Korean international conglomerate.
+- Acted in defending a Chinese State Owned Enterprise in an SIAC arbitration commenced by a listed South Korean international conglomerate.
 The claim arose against the backdrop of the wild fluctuations in Chinese steel prices in 2016, and concerned the South Korean conglomerate's bid to set aside various agreements between the parties on the grounds of economic duress.
-The claim against the client was dismissed by an Award handed down in July 2017;
+The claim against the client was dismissed by an Award since handed down;

 - Acting for a global investment house in respect of a cross-border corporate bond default by a Malaysian entity secured by a lease of a gold mine in Malaysia;